Ashita no Nadja: Anime

-Produced by Asahi Television Broadcasting Corporation, ADK and Toei Animation, the series is directed by Takuya Igarashi, with Tomoko Konparu handling series composition, Kazuto Nakazawa designing the characters and Keiichi Oku composing the music.
+Produced by Toei Animation, the series is directed by Takuya Igarashi, with Tomoko Konparu handling series composition, Kazuto Nakazawa designing the characters and Keiichi Oku composing the music.
 It is available on DVD in 13 volumes (in Japanese) containing two to three episodes each, released from September 2003 to September 2004.
 A DVD box was released on February 10, 2016.
 It is also available on SD Blu-ray in a Blu-ray box that was released on July 26, 2023.
 It has also been released on French-Canadian R1 DVD by Imavision as "Nadja Applefields" in two boxsets, the first with the first 26 episodes released on September 25, 2007, and the second with the last 24 episodes released on April 29, 2008.
 It has also received two English-dubbed compilation films titled "The Adventures Of Nadja" from William Winckler Productions and Toei.
 The first of the films are a compilation of episodes 6, 7, 10, 13 and 21, while the second is a compilation of the last five episodes of the series.
 The opening theme is "Nadja!!" (ナージャ!!) by Minako Honda, and the ending theme is "Que Sera, Sera" (けせら・せら) by Ami Koshimizu.